meangrape/gogurl/utils/README.md

 `rmgo gcp`
 `editgo gcp http://a-different-url.google.com`
 `getgo gcp`
+`listgo`

-All except `getgo` return the server's JSON response. `getgo` returns the URL attached to a short name.
+All except `getgo` and `listgo` return the server's JSON response. `getgo` returns the URL attached to a short name. `listgo` returns all short names and associated URLs.